ngcrawford/CloudForest/phylo/README.md

-Basic Setup for OS X
+Basic Hadoop Setup for OS X
 --------------------

 1. Download hadoop from one of the [mirrors](http://www.apache.org/dyn/closer.cgi/hadoop/core/)